C-CoMP-STC/C-COMP_DeepDOM/README.md

 The science objectives of this cruise included:
-1. Characterizing deep ocean dissolved organic matter in water masses of western Atlantic Ocean.
+1. Characterizing deep ocean dissolved organic matter in water masses of the western Atlantic Ocean.
-2. Characterizing microbial community at selected stations and at selected depths.
+2. Characterizing microbial community at select sampling stations and depths.
-3. Characterizing metabolic capabilities of surface, mesopelagic and bathypelagic microbial consortia vis-a-vis the degradation of organic matter from each zone.
+3. Characterizing metabolic capabilities of surface, mesopelagic, and bathypelagic microbial consortia vis-a-vis the degradation of organic matter from each zone.
 4. Examining metabolic and phylogenetic links between microbes in different marine zones (surface, meso-pelagic and bathypelagic depths).

 Seawater samples were collected using the following methods to investigate the science objectives shown above: